jostmey/DeepNeuralClassifier/README.md

 The idea behind a deep neural network is to pass the data through several non-linear transformations.
 Hierarchical representations of the data start to form in the deeper layers.
 Unfortunately, deep models are more challenging to train and require more computing power.

 Neural networks using only sigmoidal units suffer from the vanishing gradient problem where the backpropagated signal becomes smaller with each layer.
 After three layers the error is almost zero.
 An infeasible number of updates would be required to train such a neural network.
 Rectified linear units have been introduced to overcome this problem [2].
 Rectified linear units are linear when the input is positive but zero everywhere else.
-The magnitude of the backpropagated signal does not vanish because of the neuron's linear compoonent, but the nonlinearity still makes it possible for the units to shape the boundaries between different classes in the data.
+The magnitude of the backpropagated signal does not vanish because of the neuron's linear component, but the nonlinearity still makes it possible for the units to shape the boundaries between different classes in the data.
 A smooth generalization of the rectified linear unit is used, called a Softmax unit.

 Because the output contains more than just two answers, a simple binary neuron will not do.
 A softmax unit, which is a multinomial generalization of a neuron, is used at the output of the neural network [3].